Using large file system (LFS)

 WARNING: The above files would have halted this push.

-After enabling the file lock, you can upload or unlock the file only in sub accounts with the file lock feature set.
+After you enable the file lock, you can upload or unlock files only by the sub account that set the feature.

 $ git lfs lock "test.txt"